A595 road: Northern section

 The next section follows a meandering path through several hamlets, before reaching the village of Bothel, where the A591 from Keswick terminates.
 The road then passes the site of the former Moota motel.
+Here it forms the boundary of the Lake District National Park for a little over 3 miles.
 This section of the route is notable for the two long straight sections, which are fairly rare on the A595.
 The road once again meanders until the roundabout junction with the A594 road from Cockermouth to Maryport.
 It then passes over the River Derwent via Papcastle Bridge before turning west and becoming the part of the A66 until Little Clifton.
 During the 2009 Cumbrian floods, the Papcastle bridge was briefly closed, essentially splitting West Cumbria in two.
 With bridge collapses and damage on the nearby A596, and a road closure on the A591, the only passable route to anywhere north of the River Derwent was via the A66 and M6 to Carlisle – a diversion of over 90 mi.

 At this point the road turns towards Lillyhall, passing through Lillyhall Industrial Estate and joining the Distington bypass, constructed in 2008.
 This section of road is notable as it is the only section of national speed limit dual carriageway along the whole length of the road.
 The end of the dual carriageway section is a roundabout junction near Lowca rejoining the original A595 road.
 It is then a short journey along the coast to the edge of Whitehaven.

 Southern section

 The road passes through Loop Road North & Loop Road South in Whitehaven passing the suburbs of the Highlands, Hill Crest and Hensingham.
 It forms the Hensingham bypass at this section, constructed in the 1980s to ease the passage of construction traffic to Sellafield through a particularly narrow and busy section of the road.
 It then passes close to West Cumberland Hospital and West Lakes Science & Technology Park.
 There is a campaign to build a bypass from the recently built Distington Bypass to this part of the A595 to ease congestion in the Whitehaven area.

 After this, the road the passes near to Moor Row and through the centre of Bigrigg, before heading downhill to Egremont.
 The northbound side of the road here was upgraded in the 1980s to provide an extra uphill lane for overtaking due to the steep gradient.
-At the bottom of the hill the roundabout forms a junction with the B5086 which gives access to Cleator Moor and eventually Cockermouth.
+At the bottom of the hill the roundabout forms a junction with the A5086 which gives access to Cleator Moor and eventually Cockermouth.

 The A595 the forms the Egremont bypass.
 This bypass was built in the early '90s as a result of an investment by BNFL in local infrastructure following the siting of the THORP reprocessing plant at Sellafield.
 Prior to the bypass, the A595 originally passed right through the middle of town of Egremont.
-Once past the village of Thornhill, you can then see the sprawling Sellafield nuclear site.
-Twin cooling towers previously dominated the skyline here.
-However, they were demolished in 2007.
+Once past the village of Thornhill, the sprawling Sellafield nuclear site is visible.
+Twin cooling towers previously dominated the skyline here, however they were demolished in 2007.